 Open-air theatre performances under the stars at the Château de Grignan

-Since 1987, the Fêtes Nocturnes du Château de Grignan have offered a unique theatrical spectacle every summer.
-The Renaissance facade of the castle, a listed historic monument, serves as a grand natural backdrop for open-air performances that take place at dusk, under the stars of the Drôme provençale.
+Since 1987, the Fêtes Nocturnes du Château de Grignan have offered a unique theatrical spectacle each summer.
+The Renaissance facade of the castle, classified as a historical monument, serves as a natural and magnificent backdrop for open-air performances that take place at dusk, under the stars of the Drôme provençale.
+Approximately 772 spectators take their seats each evening on the stands installed facing the castle facade.

 Each year, an original staging of a great classic from the repertoire is created for the unique setting of the castle.
-In 2024, it was Le Cid by Corneille that was presented.
-In 2025, The Barber of Seville by Beaumarchais, directed by Jean-Philippe Daguerre, transformed the castle into a colorful Spain with a troupe of 9 actor-musicians in a resolutely musical performance with flamboyant costumes and scenography.
-In 2026, it will be The School for Wives by Molière, directed by Robin Renucci, that will be on display.
+In 2024, Le Cid by Corneille was presented.
+In 2025, Le Barbier de Séville by Beaumarchais, directed by Jean-Philippe Daguerre, transformed the castle into a colourful Spain with a troupe of 9 actor-musicians — a record-breaking edition with over 34,000 spectators.
+In 2026, L'École des femmes by Molière, directed by Robin Renucci (director of La Criée — Théâtre National de Marseille), with François Morel in the role of Arnolphe, is on the bill for this 39th edition.

 The Château de Grignan is located in Grignan (26230), 25 km east of Montélimar.